joanrod/paper2figure-dataset/README.md

 ------------------

-This project is devoted to construct a dataset of pairs of Figures and Captions extracted from research papers, named **Paper2Fig**.
+This project is devoted to construct a dataset of pairs of Figures and Captions extracted from research papers, which we call **Paper2Fig**.
 The current version of the dataset is [**Paper2Fig100k, presented in this paper**](https://arxiv.org/abs/2210.11248).
+The following are some samples from the dataset.

 <p align="center">
   <a href="https://arxiv.org/abs/2209.xxxx"><img src="assets/figures.png" alt="comparison" width="800" border="0"></a>
 </p>

-The papers are extracted from arXiv.org thanks to [arxiv kaggle dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv) and [scypdf](https://github.com/titipata/scipdf_parser) repository, a pdf-parser based on [GROBID](https://github.com/kermitt2/grobid).
+Here we present the pipeline designed to construct Paper2Fig dataset using public research papers generally from Computer Science fields like Machine Learning or Computer Vision.
+The papers are downloaded from arXiv.org thanks to [arxiv kaggle dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv) and [scypdf](https://github.com/titipata/scipdf_parser) repository, a pdf-parser based on [GROBID](https://github.com/kermitt2/grobid).

 >Check out our work [**OCR-VQGAN**](https://www.github.com/joanrod/ocr-vqgan), which presents an image encoder especialized in the image domains of figures and diagrams using Paper2Fig100k dataset.
 -------------------